egenerse/master-thesis/content/apollon_reengineering.typ

 Participants explored a range of interactions such as node creation, edge manipulation, and UI navigation.
 Their feedback uncovered a number of platform-specific issues, which are listed below.

-We categorized the bugs reported and included their current development status in the table that follows:
+We categorized the bugs reported and included their current development status in the @bugTableIOS:

 #figure(
 table(
 columns: 2,
 align: (left, center),
 [Found Bug], [Status],
-[Edge popover icon renders in wrong position], [⏳ In Backlog], [Node toolbar/popup not clickable with Apple Pencil], [⏳ In Backlog], [Bottom icon padding too low], [⏳ In Backlog],
+[Edge popover icon renders in wrong position], [✅ Fixed], [Node toolbar/popup not clickable with Apple Pencil], [⏳ In Backlog], [Node outline gets bigger after stacking/moving], [⏳ In Backlog], [Selection with Apple Pencil not possible], [⏳ In Backlog], [Node outlier expands incorrectly when changing type], [⏳ In Backlog], [Package resizing too small to interact], [✅ Fixed], [Gaps between nodes and edges], [✅ Fixed],
-[Node outline gets bigger after stacking/moving], [⏳ In Backlog], [Selection with Apple Pencil not possible], [⏳ In Backlog], [Node outlier expands incorrectly when changing type], [⏳ In Backlog], [Package resizing too small to interact], [⏳ In Backlog], [Gaps between nodes and edges], [⏳ In Backlog], [Package resizes in wrong direction when dragged], [⏳ In Backlog], [Cannot unselect edges], [⏳ In Backlog],
+[Package resizes in wrong direction when dragged], [⏳ In Backlog], [Cannot unselect edges], [✅ Fixed],
-[Cannot select edges], [⏳ In Backlog],
+[Cannot select edges], [✅ Fixed],
-[Clicking edge multiple times distorts path], [⏳ In Backlog], [Edge markers don’t update after type change], [⏳ In Backlog], ),
+[Clicking edge multiple times distorts path], [✅ Fixed], [Edge markers don’t update after type change], [✅ Fixed], ),
 caption: [Bug feedbacks from Apollon2 Mobile App testing sessions.]
-)
+)<bugTableIOS>

-In addition to the bugs, participants suggested mobile-specific enhancements to improve the user experience on smaller screens and stylus-based interaction.
-These ideas are listed in the table below along with their current status:
+In addition to the bugs, participants suggested mobile specific enhancements to improve the user experience on smaller screens.
+These ideas are listed in the @enhancementMobile below along with their current status:

 #figure(
 table(